QTM 402What Does MTOI & Other Hebrew Root Movements Really Believe?

 The argument is: If sin is defined as lawlessness, and "law" means Torah, then to stop sinning we must keep the Torah.

-This conclusion assumes—without proving—that "law" in 1 John 3:4 refers specifically to the Sinai Covenant Code as binding on believers.
-But the Greek term anomia ("lawlessness") frequently means rebellion or disregard for God's authority, not necessarily violation of the Mosaic statutes as a covenant system.
+This conclusion assumes—without proving—that "law" in 1 John 3:4 means specifically the Law of Moses (Sinai) as binding on believers.
+But the Greek word anomia ("lawlessness") often means rebellion or disregard for God's authority, not only breaking the Law of Moses.

 If "sin" simply meant "breaking the Sinai covenant code," then Paul’s statement that he is "not under the law" and "released from the law" becomes incoherent.
-It would imply that Paul is not under the Sinai covenant as a governing system, yet still accountable to God—exactly why he says he is "under the law of Christ."
+He would be saying he is not under the Sinai covenant as his standard, yet still accountable to God—which is why he says he is "under the law of Christ."

 What are Messiah's commands?